-As with the ACNC Governance Standards, charities that comply with the ACFID Code are highly to also meet the ACNC External Conduct Standards.
+As with the ACNC Governance Standards, charities that comply with the ACFID Code are also highly likely to meet the ACNC External Conduct Standards.

 Obligations to other agencies

-If your organisation has obligations to another government agency (such as notification or reporting obligations) it must continue to meet these obligations unless we or another government agency tell you otherwise.
-This includes agencies such as the Department of Foreign Affairs and Trade.
+If your organisation has obligations to another government agency it must continue to meet these obligations unless we or another government agency tell you otherwise.
+This includes agencies such as the Department of Foreign Affairs and Trade (DFAT).

 The ACNC works with other government agencies to reduce unnecessary regulatory obligations.
 See our guidance about other regulators for more information.